wp-plugins/easy-content-templates/readme.txt

 Sure you can! ;) Templates are actually Custom Post Types so you can make a lot of templates.

+= What does the "Share this Template with others." check box do?

+If you define a template and check that box, it means that you are allowing users to use your template.
+That is, they will be able to create posts or pages using that template.
+This does not mean that they will see your template in the administration area or they will be able to edit it.

+= When i create a post from a template, how do i show the post date?

+Just use the [postdate] shortcode, it will display the date the post was published.
+You can control the output format by using the format parameter like this: [postdate format="M j, Y"]
+Format options are similar with [PHP's date function](http://php.net/manual/en/function.date.php).

 == Screenshots ==

 1. Step 1.
 Template Definition - You need to add templates first before you can use them.